prooph/proophessor/README.md

 ## Working With The Event Bus

 Normally you don't need to interact with the event bus directly.
 Just add event handlers to the `event_router_map` like described in the [configuration](#event-routing) section.
-Like command handlers event handlers are only instantiated when an event is dispatched to which they are interested.
+Like command handlers event handlers are only instantiated when an event is dispatched to a interested handler.
-One event can have many event listeners.
+One event can have many event handlers.
 Therefor the `event_routing_map` defines a 1:n connection:

 ```php
 <?php